Possums in the Crawlspace? Here's What You Should—and Shouldn't—Do

 • Odor control and sanitation to eliminate health risks

-At Titus Restoration, we not only coordinate humane animal removal with trusted wildlife professionals—we also handle the damage left behind, so your crawlspace is safe, clean, and protected for the long term.
+At Titus Contracting, we not only coordinate humane animal removal with trusted wildlife professionals—we also handle the damage left behind, so your crawlspace is safe, clean, and protected for the long term.

 What You Should Do Instead